jappeace/jappeaceApplication/content/raster.click.md

 + The value of having access to funding:
   Without significant funding,
   it can be challenging to scale your startup and compete effectively in the market.
+  Not to mention the stress caused by seeing your life savings slowly drop to zero.

 I will take these lessons with me as I move forward with future endeavors.

 Although I stopped working on this project, it's still [operational](https://raster.click/).